LakshmiPriyaDiwakar2706/LakshmiPriyaDiwakar2706/README.md

 - 💼 Let’s network on [LinkedIn](https://www.linkedin.com/in/lakshmi-priya-diwakar/)
 - 📧 Drop me an email at [lakshmipriya.diwakar@gmail.com](mailto:lakshmipriya.diwakar@gmail.com)

+## Explore My Projects
-This GitHub serves as a platform to exhibit my projects, to trace my growth in data science.
-I warmly welcome any feedback or suggestions that could help me improve and evolve on my data science journey.
+This GitHub serves as a platform to exhibit my projects, to trace my growth in data science
+<p>I warmly invite you to browse through my <a href="https://github.com/LakshmiPriyaDiwakar2706?tab=repositories">pinned projects</a>.
+Your feedback is always appreciated, as it fuels my growth and learning in data science.</p>